cfbolz/pypy-15-blog/blogpost.rst

 it's always faster than PyPy without JIT, it's only sometimes faster than CPython, and most of the time Psyco still beats it.
 On the one hand, this is still an amazing achievement!
 It's arguably the biggest application of partial evaluation at this point in time!
-On the other hand, it's still quite disappointing in practice, particularly in the context of our assumption that it should have been possible to surpass the speed of Psyco with the approach.
+On the other hand, it was still quite disappointing in practice, particularly since some of us had believed at the time that it should have been possible to surpass the speed of Psyco with the approach.

 .. _here: http://doc.pypy.org/en/latest/index-report.html